Brown Bears of Coastal Alaska

 Included: 5 nights lodging at Silver Salmon Lodge, all meals while at the lodge, park passes, fishing licenses, and local flights.

-Classroom Session: We will spend a full day in a classroom session discussing the important photographic concepts needed to take full advantage of this workshop.
-From low-light photography to mastering birds in flight, this classroom session is designed to insure that each participant is fully prepared for the opportunities to come.
+Classroom Session: We spend a full day in a classroom session discussing the important photographic concepts needed to take full advantage of this workshop.
+From low-light photography to mastering birds in flight, this classroom session is designed to ensure that each participant is fully prepared for the opportunities to come.
 This one day will completely change your success rate for the entire workshop, without sacrificing days spent in the field photographing wildlife.

 Airport: Ted Stevens International Airport.
 ANC.
 Anchorage, Alaska.